 Some animal-derived soil amendments can increase beneficial soil organisms in addition to improving soil structure.
 Safely apply untreated animal products nine months before harvest, or at a minimum of two weeks before planting.

 Use mineral-derived soil amendments to correct mineral deficiencies.
-Mineral-based amendments do not break down easily, so they can be over-applied when results aren’t apparent.
+Mineral-based amendments do not break down easily, so they can be over-applied.
 That’s why it is essential to get a soil test beforehand so you don’t over-apply them.

 Use plant-based soil amendments to improve soil structure.
 It is important to source herbicide-free plant-based amendments in order to avoid contaminating the soil.
 Herbicide contamination results in low germination rates and curled/yellowing leaves.